Slow Cycling in the Armenian Highlands

 Itinerary

-On a six night cycling holiday in Armenia, discover its wild, remote highlands, as well as two of its vibrant, friendly cities.
+On a six-night cycling holiday in Armenia, discover its wild, remote highlands, as well as two of its friendly cities.
 The best months to visit Armenia are June to September, when you’ll enjoy warmer weather and be treated to either spring and summer wildflowers or vibrant autumn colours.

 Transfer 30 minutes

-The Air France flight we recommend lands at Zvartnots International Airport outside Yerevan.
-We will transfer you straight to the Grand Hotel Yerevan, where you can catch a good night's sleep at the start of your Armenian adventure.
+We will transfer you from Zvartnots International Airport straight to the Grand Hotel Yerevan, where you can catch a good night's sleep at the start of your Armenian adventure.

-Morning walk 2.5 hours - Afternoon transfer 2.5 hours
+Morning transfer 2.5 hours - Afternoon cycle 39km

-Armenia’s charming and vibrant capital city, Yerevan, founded in 782 BC, is so named because it's believed that Noah, sighting dry land, cried in Armenian “Yerevats!
-Yerevats!” (“It’s appeared!
-It’s appeared!”).
-We leave Armenia's charming and vibrant capital after breakfast and drive to Gyumri, Armenia’s second largest city and no less charming, a cultural hub located in Northern Armenia close to the borders with Turkey and Georgia.
-After a light lunch at a local restaurant we’ll hop on our bikes for a warm up ride loop through the villages and hills surrounding Gyumri.
-We’ll cycle on mostly tarmac with some gravel sections, mostly flat.
-This ride is an introduction to electric mountain bikes and the ever-changing conditions of Armenian roads.
+We leave Armenia's capital after breakfast and drive to Gyumri, Armenia’s second largest city and no less charming, a cultural hub located in Northern Armenia close to the borders with Turkey and Georgia.
+We’ll stop for a light lunch at a local restaurant.
+After lunch we’ll hop on our bikes for a warm up ride loop through the villages and hills surrounding Gyumri.
+We’ll cycle on mostly tarmac with some gravel sections, mostly flat, this ride is an introduction to e-mountain bikes and the ever changeable condition of Armenian roads.
 We’ll end our ride at the majestic 10th century Marmashen Monastery on the banks of the Akhuryan River.
-We’ll transfer a short distance to Gyumri, arriving in the early evening to check into our hotel and, if there’s time, walk to Vardanants Square.
+We’ll transfer a short distance to Gyumri arriving in the early evening, we’ll check into our hotel and, if there’s time, walk to Vardanants Square.
 Dinner will be at a small family owned restaurant in the city.

 Morning cycle 38 kms - Afternoon cycle 25 kms